Copper conductor: Applications

 Electrolytic-tough pitch (ETP) copper, a high-purity copper that contains oxygen as an alloying agent, represents the bulk of electrical conductor applications because of its high electrical conductivity and improved annealability.
-ETP copper is used for power transmission, power distribution, and telecommunications.
+ETP copper is used for power transmission, electric power distribution, and telecommunications.
 Common applications include building wire, motor windings, electrical cables, and busbars.
 Oxygen-free coppers are used to resist hydrogen embrittlement when extensive amounts of cold work is needed, and for applications requiring higher ductility (e.g., telecommunications cable).
 When hydrogen embrittlement is a concern and low electrical resistivity is not required, phosphorus may be added to copper.

 For certain applications, copper alloy conductors are preferred instead of pure copper, especially when higher strengths or improved abrasion and corrosion resistance properties are required.
 However, relative to pure copper, the higher strength and corrosion resistance benefits that are offered by copper alloys are offset by their lower electrical conductivities.
 Design engineers weigh the advantages and disadvantages of the various types of copper and copper alloy conductors when determining which type to specify for a specific electrical application.
 An example of a copper alloy conductor is cadmium copper wire, which is used for railroad electrification in North America.
 In Britain the BPO (later Post Office Telecommunications) used cadmium copper aerial lines with 1% cadmium for extra strength; for local lines 40 lb/mile (1.3 mm dia) and for toll lines 70 lb/mile (1.7 mm dia).

 Some of the major application markets for copper conductors are summarized below.